phunanon/propbox/README.md

 ## Propbox - fun 2D simulator

 If you enjoy the premise of this project, check out [Algodoo](http://www.algodoo.com/), to which I owe many happy solid months of my life.
+This is essentially an interface to the [Matter.js](https://brm.io/matter-js/) physics engine.

-Features so far (adding upon the [Matter.js](https://brm.io/matter-js/) engine):
+**Features (adding upon Matter.js):**

 - zooming and panning
-- autosave
+- auto-save and auto-load
 - body drag, erase
 - play/pause
+- helpful context menus
+- create rectangles, circles, springs

+**Planned features:**

+- new scene control (and restore autoload)
+- tooltips
-- tool menu
+- create hinges
-- create square, circle
+- create motors

-Planned features:
+- non-rotate drag (use menu with checkbox for option)
 - dynamic cursor
 - draggable menus
 - kinetic pan